10quality/wp-file/README.md

 // Use is_dir to check if a path exists or not. if ( $file->is_dir( $path ) )
-    // Use mkdir to create unexistent paths.
+    // Use mkdir to create non-existent paths.
     $file->mkdir( $path );
 // Use rmdir to remove paths.
 $file->rmdir( $path );